mautic/developer-documentation-new/docs/components/security.rst

 **buildForm()**

 The ``buildForm()`` method appends the permission toggles to the Role's Form.
-See :ref:`Forms` for details on Form builders.
+See :ref:`components/forms:Forms` for details on Form builders.
 Review the comments in the code sample.

 There are complimentary helper methods for the common permission sets: